lucasctnh/Automated-Makefile/README.md

 # Automated Makefile

-This project is a directory watcher to automate the process of creating Makefiles for Allegro projects, it can be easily adapted to fulfill other purposes though.
+This project is a directory watcher to automate the process of creating and running Makefiles for Allegro projects, it can be easily adapted to fulfill other purposes though.

 ## Running locally